Topic IndexLibrary Index

 What causes tetanus?

-Tetanus is caused by the toxin of the tetanus bacterium.
+Tetanus is caused by the toxin of the bacterium clostridium tetani.
 It’s not spread from person to person.
 It occurs in people who have had a skin or deep tissue wound or puncture.
 It’s also seen in the umbilical stump of infants in underdeveloped countries.
-This occurs in places where immunization to tetanus is not widespread and women may not know how to care for the stump after the baby is born.
+This occurs in places where immunization to tetanus is not widespread and where parents may not know how to care for the stump after the baby is born.
 After being exposed to tetanus, it may take from 3 to 21 days to develop any symptoms.
 In infants, symptoms may take from 3 days to 2 weeks to develop.

 What are the symptoms of tetanus?